• Skip to primary navigation

 Frame Size: Larger Racquets Have More Power

 The frame size refers to the part of the racquet that holds the strings together.
-Frame sizes range from as little as 90 square inches, for advanced tennis racquets, up to 115 square inches (and sometimes more) for beginners.
+Smaller frames can be as small as 90 square inches, typically for advanced players.
+However, the best tennis racquets for beginners can be up to 115 square inches, and sometimes more.

 For power, the general rule is that a bigger frame size leads to more power because it allows the ball to sink deeper into the strings, resulting in a more significant rebound effect.